Apostolides v Orams: Legal proceeding in Cyprus

 The Orams appealed this decision, which was heard at the supreme court of Cyprus.
 The appeal was dismissed.

 Legal proceeding in England and Wales

-Due to the island's division, the judgement reached by the Cypriot court was not directly enforceable, hence Mr Apostolides used EU regulations to have it registered and applied against the Orams' assets in the UK.
+Due to the island's division, the judgement reached by the Cypriot court was not directly enforceable, hence Apostolides used EU regulations to have it registered and applied against the Orams' assets in the UK.
 The procedure for the enforcement of judgements between Member States of the European Union is provided by Regulation No 44/2001.
 The Orams were represented in the English courts by Cherie Blair, an action criticised by the then president of Cyprus Tassos Papadopoulos.
 He argued that due to its political nature, the wife of a Prime Minister should not be involved in such a case.